 If you have enough time to venture out of the airport, go and experience Amsterdam.
 There are several transportation options out of the terminal including a local train station (situated right below the terminal), and Amsterdam central station is only 15 minutes ride away.
 However, take into account the time to exit the terminal, round trip time, and the time required to be back in advance for boarding, all of which easily amounts to at least 3 hours overhead, turning a 6-hour layover to at most 3 hours net free time.

 If your luggage is inconvenient to wander around with, store it in the luggage storage services at the terminal.

 If your layover is over a Sunday, make sure the destination you have in mind are open.
 Many shops and restaurants in Amsterdam will be open on a Sunday (though probably for shorter hours), as well as many museums and attractions, but if you have a specific venue in mind you would want to check in advance.

 For a hassle-free excursion into Amsterdam, consider taking a short guided tour to pick you up from the airport terminal:

 Or browse other ideas for how to spend a few hours in Amsterdam.

 Do I need a visa in order to visit Amsterdam during my layover?

 You may need to issue a short stay visa in advance in order to leave the airport during your layover.
 The answer depends primarily on the passport you carry, and whether or not your destination is within the EU (Schengen area).
 Check your personal case in this detailed Dutch government visa info page.

 Note: we get many specific visa-related questions in the comments.
 Please understand that visa rules are quite complex and unfortunately we cannot answer most of these questions, as the focus of this site is on the airport stay itself.
-Preferably you should consult with your travel agent or the local Dutch consulate in advance, but you could also start by visiting an informational site such as VisaHQ.
+Preferably you should consult with your travel agent or the local Dutch consulate in advance, but you could also start by visiting a dedicated site such as VisaHQ.

 Enjoy your trip!